trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ### 2.3.2 AWS

-TAP 0.8 deployment automation has the functionality to provision infrastructure on AWS EC2.
+TAP NG deployment automation has the functionality to provision infrastructure on AWS EC2.

 The infrastructure being deployed consists of VPC, subnets, EC2 instances, ELBs (Elastic Load Balancers).